insanj/Style/README.md

 - [Objective-C](Objective-C.md)

-See license for rights as well as attributions for projects and references used.
+See [LICENSE](LICENSE.md) for rights as well as attributions for projects and references used.